 In the end, she was quite blind but could make out shapes.
 She was very deaf, but could still hear my ear-splitting taxi whistle.
 Her back legs started failing her about 6 months before she died, and apart from just a few accidents, she still had the wits to ask to go out to do her business, which was accomplished by going into the living room and barking in the middle of the night.
 Through it all she was stoic: still thumping the floor with her tail in the morning; still happy to go for a (short) walk, still demanding meals and ultimately, demanding her pain meds twice a day.
 She had a great life never spending the night in a kennel, thanks to the loving care of her friends Missy, Lucy, Tilly, and Tim.
-She had two daily walks, two daily meals, frequent swims, plenty of snacks, lots of love and annoying kisses from us.
-She proved her point by withholding her own kisses.
+She had two daily walks, two daily meals, frequent swims, plenty of snacks, lots of love and annoying kisses from us while staunchly withholding her own kisses.

 Above right: A lovely last portrait by Rex.
 Note that her nylon collar, once bright red, has now aged to a faded pink.

 On New Year's Eve her vet Mark Carlson came to the house and calmly, quietly put her to sleep on her favorite spot: